fgsfds1/cbzconcat/README.md

-# CBZ Concatenator
+# cbzconcat

-CBZ Concatenator is a Go-based command-line tool to merge multiple `.cbz` files into a single archive.
+cbzconcat is a Go-based command-line tool to merge multiple `.cbz` files into a single archive.

 It preserves image order, tries to use naturalsort to determine chapter order, extracts metadata from ComicInfo.xml if available, and generates a sanitized output filename.

-The tool is especially useful for manga or comic series split across multiple CBZ files.
+The tool should be especially useful for manga or comic series split across multiple CBZ files.

 Tested only on MangaDex archives (for now).

 ---